UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 the United States.
 A natural inferential sub-question would be to first determine if any of the features correlate with avocado prices and if there is any multicollinearity among the features.
-From our results, we can also compute a rank of features by importance.
+From our results, we can then compute a rank of features by importance.

 # Dataset